lakshmipriyaod/lakshmipriyaod/README.md

 ## About Me

-- 🎓 MBA in Sales & Marketing
+🎓 MBA in Sales & Marketing
-- 🎓 MS in Business Analytics
+🎓 MS in Business Analytics
-- 📊 Passionate about solving business problems using data
+📊 Passionate about solving business problems using data 📈 Experienced in Business Analysis, Data Analytics, and Dashboard Development 📋 Knowledge of Agile, Scrum, SDLC, Requirement Gathering & Project Management 💼 Open to Business Analyst Opportunities
-- 🌱 Currently expanding my expertise in Business Analysis and Data Analytics
-- 💼 Open to Business Analyst opportunities

 ## Technical Skills